 3.- Convert traffic spikes into subscribers

 When you’re just started, you may stumble upon easy to rank keywords and get search traffic quickly.
 However, if you don’t get backlinks to secure your positions, competitors will spy on your strategies and outrank you.

 The solution is to:

 - monetize visitors with residual income affiliate programs.
-You’ll get paid months after months for your referrals… even if traffic fade away.
+You’ll get paid month after month for your referrals… even if traffic fades away.

 However, if you get such converting traffic, make sure you build backlinks, create more content around that topic, and keep your content updated.

 - Get an extended trial of SEMrush: a suite of 40+ tools for keyword research, social media scheduling, backlink building, content marketing, advertising, and more.